mhuyvu/martinvu.github.io/teaching.md

 <b>Quantitative Analysis III</b>  Advanced concepts, techniques, and technologies used in the scientific inquiry of applied clinical, administrative, and managerial research are presented.
 Decision-making, selection, computation, and interpretation of analytical procedures and methods are discussed.
 Emphasizing critical thinking and quantitative analysis, students select appropriate secondary data on a management problem and posit research questions, develop logical hypotheses linked to data and theory, analyze and make decisions and recommendations based on findings.

-<H3>Economics</H3>
-<b>Health Economics</b>   Nearly 60 years ago Nobel Laureate, Kenneth Arrow, noted that many of the assumptions critical to traditional economics break down in the medical field.
-Issues such as the inability to observe quality, differences in available information, and prices that often exceed a consumer’s lifetime earnings all add a layer of complexity to the traditional microeconomic model.
-In this course we will systematically address how these complexities affect consumers and producers of health care.
-For each component of the health care value chain, we will ground the current incentive structure in economic theory, and then consider the empirical evidence to date.
-We will then analyze the implications to consumers, producers, and society at large, of potential organizational strategies and policy changes.